You are not logged in.

 Offline

-lol de rien smile content que ca te fasse plaisir
+lol de rien content que ca te fasse plaisir

 Offline